 Joel Jerimiah Martin-Dill shows off his Guardian Scholars sweatshirt in front of the Student Services Building at SF State on May 4, 2021.
-The Guardian Scholars program was launched in 2005 to help any current or former foster care youth with their college experience.
+The Guardian Scholars program started in 2005 to help any current or former foster care youth with their college experience.
 (Samantha Laurey / Golden Gate Xpress) (Samantha Laurey)

 Guardian Scholars Program helps former foster youth thrive despite adversity